Canada and the Korean War

 After the end of World War II, Canada rapidly demobilised so when the Korean War (1950-1953) broke out, Canada needed several months to bring its military forces up to strength.
 Canadian troops fought as part of the 1st Commonwealth Division, and distinguished themselves at the Battle of Kapyong and in other land engagements.

 The Tribal Class destroyer HMCS Haida, sister ship of the Athabaskan, and other ships of the Royal Canadian Navy were in active service in the Korean War.
 Haida had already survived World War II and had the distinction of being the RCN warship that destroyed the greatest number of enemy vessels during the war.
-However in 1965 she was destined for the scrapyard until she was rescued, she lives on as a Naval Museum and Canadian Historic Site at Hamilton Harbour.
+However in 1965 she was destined for the scrapyard until she was rescued.
+Today - she still lives on as a Naval Museum and Canadian Historic Site at Hamilton Harbour.

 Canada sent 26,791 troops to fight in Korea and suffered 1,558 casualties, including 516 dead.